 Please be aware that work experience at Vauxhall City Farm isn’t just about petting rabbits and feeding goats (though we do try and give you opportunity to do all this as well).
 Working on a farm, even one as small as ours, is hard work and involves a lot of cleaning and sweeping.
 It’s important to be aware of this, before you apply for a placement with us.

-We have hundreds of young people complete placements with us across the year and places get booked up very early, especially during designated school ‘Work Experience Weeks’ so please do make sure that you get in touch several months in advance, to ask for a placement.
+We have hundreds of young people complete placements with us across the year and places get booked up very early, especially during designated school ‘Work Experience Weeks’ so please do make sure that you get in touch in advance, to ask for a placement.

 “My son has been working at the farm on Sundays as part of the Duke of Edinburgh bronze medal award scheme.
 He has loved the work.
 The experience has been brilliant for him.
 His Dad and I can see how much his confidence has increased since working at the farm and how much he has learnt.
 Once again many thanks to you and to all the team for making this volunteering experience such a brilliant one for him.” — C.A.
 Email feedback